FemiDare/phemmy_automating_loadbalancing_project/README.md

 I then opened a script file named "install.sh" on both systems using the vi command and pasted the provided script inside both files.

+The purpose of the script files being to automatically update my system and install apache webservers and check the status to check/confirm that they are running/active

-After that I changed the permissions on the script files so as to make them executeable and then run the script files making sure to input the respective public IPs as specified in the scripts
+After that I changed the permissions on the script files so as to make them executeable and then ran the script files making sure to input the respective public IPs as specified in the scripts

 I then ran both public IPs on my web browser to verify that the scripts ran as intended